anurudha07/Noted/README.md

 ---

-   A personal, minimal note takign app with in built reminder system, leveraging Node with BullMQ for backend developement &
+   A personal, minimal note taking app with in built reminder system, leveraging Node with BullMQ for backend developement &
         for frontend utilizing Next.js with Tailwind for frontend and ensuring typesafety with TypeScript.